ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 ::: tip

 Use relative or absolute URLs that include content-addressed paths.
-This will take advantage of content-addressing today while ensuring backward-compatibility with the old web.
+This will take advantage of content addressing today while ensuring backward compatibility with the legacy web.

 For example, a website can load static assets from content-addressed paths: